Svalbard Ski & Sail

 Ski crampons are a must for spring ski touring on Svalbard.
 They are specific to your binding type.
 Order well in advance as this is something that’s often not available at the last minute.
 If you can’t find a crampon to fit your binding, G3 crampons have an attachment system that works for many bindings.
 Again, do this well in advance of the trip.

-There are currently no ski rentals on Svalbard for equipment that will meet the requirements for this trip.
-This could change; contact Sportcenteret to see if they have updated their dilapadated fleet.
-We do rent ski gear.
+There are currently limited ski touring rentals on Svalbard but no boot rentals are available.
+Contact Sportcenteret well in advance to arrange for rentals.
+Please be aware of the risks of counting on rental gear being available in this remote Arctic location.
+Sawback does rent ski gear with advanced notice.
 If you need to rent from us the fee is $550 CAD for this trip, and you must sign a rental waiver.
 In any event it is highly recommended you bring your own equipment and that you make sure it is in top condition.
 The Greenland sea is not a great place to go shopping for new gear after breaking your ski in half!

 Clothing